Playdrum101/PixelPotential/README.md

 ## Dataset

 * The project utilizes a dataset consisting of images categorized into 'Autistic' and 'Non_Autistic' classes.
-* **Important Note:** [**Add information about your dataset source here.** If it's a private or sensitive dataset, state that.
-If it's publicly available, provide a link or citation. e.g., "The dataset used is sourced from [Dataset Name/Source/Link]..." or "The specific dataset used for this project is not publicly available due to privacy considerations."]
 * Images are preprocessed into 28x28 grayscale format for this experiment.

 ## Setup and Installation